Action & Adventure

 Niigata's premier ski fields

-With record snowfall each year, Niigata Prefecture's snow central Echigo Yuzawa is home to over 20 ski and snowboard resorts and is easily accessible by Shinkansen from big cities such as Tokyo.
+Central Echigo Yuzawa is home to over 11 ski and snowboard resorts and is easily accessible by shinkansen from urban centers such as Tokyo.
 The combination of good snow and easy access make the Echigo Yuzawa area one of the most popular for winter sports.

 Rock out without your skis

-Every year in late July, Naeba Ski Resort plays host to Fuji Rock Festival, a three-day music festival on a par with Glastonbury or Coachella.
+Every year in late July or August, Naeba Ski Resort plays host to Fuji Rock Festival, a three-day music festival on a par with Glastonbury or Coachella.
 The Fuji Rock Festival features more than 200 Japanese and international musicians and attracts revelers in the hundreds of thousands.